d6lts/cck/README.txt

 Content Construction Kit
 ------------------------
-To install, place the entire cck folder into your modules directory.
+To install, place the entire CCK folder into your modules directory.
-Go to administer -> site building -> modules and enable the content module and one or more field type modules:
+Go to Administer -> Site building -> Modules and enable the Content module and one or more field type modules:

 - text.module